monero-project/monero/tests/README.md

 Performance tests are located in `tests/performance_tests`, and test features for performance metrics on the host machine.

-To run only Monero's performance tests (after building):
+To run only XCash's performance tests (after building):

 ```
 cd build/debug/tests/performance_tests